Skip to main content

 Johannesburg Academy

 The Engineering Academy is an intensive program aimed at preparing students to study engineering at a university level or for further training such as apprenticeships.
-GE volunteers and Next Engineers community partners work with small groups of students for 80 hours/year over three years.
+GE Aerospace and GE Vernova volunteers and Next Engineers community partners work with small groups of students outside of school time.
 In teams, students learn the engineering design process as they complete increasingly complex design challenges.
 Students also develop foundational skills including communication, time management, and presentation skills which help prepare them for higher education and their careers.
-Finally, students have opportunities such as speaking with GE volunteers about their careers, touring university campuses, visiting innovation centers, and more.
+Finally, students have opportunities such as speaking with volunteers about their careers, touring university campuses, visiting innovation centers, and more.

 Students must apply to the Engineering Academy.
 Visit the How to Apply page for more details on the application process.
 Applying is free.
 To access the application, visit your Location page and click on the “Apply” link in the page banner or the button next to the Engineering Academy description.